neuralhydrology/neuralhydrology/docs/source/usage/config.rst

 -----------------

 -  ``optimizer``: Specify which optimizer to use.
-Currently supported is Adam (standard).
+Currently supported are Adam and AdamW.
 New optimizers can be added :py:func:`here <neuralhydrology.training.get_optimizer>`.

 -  ``loss``: Which loss to use.
 Currently supported are ``MSE``,